isaacfib/nextrole_landing_page/README.md

 # Nextrole Landing Page

 Landing page for Nextrole, an AI-powered career platform.
-This project showcases features, user testimonials, and a call to action, built with modern web standards and best practices.
+This project showcases features, user testimonials, and a call to action.

 ## Getting Started